rovitotv/DigitalFreedomWithRaspberryPI/README.md

-# Digital Freedom with Raspberry PI
+# Digital Freedom with Raspberry Pi

-This is a guide on how to obtain digital freedom with the Raspberry PI by using inexpensive hardware and free software to take back control of your digital life.
+This is a guide on how to obtain digital freedom with the Raspberry Pi by using inexpensive hardware and free software to take back control of your digital life.